chas42/task-manager-cli/README.md

 # task-manager-cli

 A simple command-line interface (CLI) tool for managing tasks.
 Easily add, list, complete, and remove tasks directly from your terminal.
+This project is based on the requirements provided in https://roadmap.sh/projects/task-tracker .

 ## Features